How To Care For Enamel Cast Iron Cookware

 Everyday Cleaning

-The first question 95% of my customers ask when they are looking at cookware in my store is “Can it go in the dishwasher?”
-It actually depends in the piece of cookware and the brand.
-Most enamel French / Dutch ovens can go into the dishwasher, however, enamel skillets normally cannot.
+The first question 95% of my customers ask when they are looking at cookware in my store is, “Can it go in the dishwasher?”
+It actually depends on the piece of cookware and the brand.
+Most enamel French / Dutch ovens can go into the dishwasher; however, enamel skillets normally cannot.
 That’s not to say that I haven’t tried!

 So here’s my take on it.
 Firstly, ask yourself, how much do you love that piece of cookware?
 And secondly, is time a factor for you?
 While I LOVE my cookware, if I didn’t pop it in the dishwasher occasionally, I wouldn’t batch cook.
 No one wants to handwash all the pots I use on a batch cook Sunday session!
 For me, it comes down to time and convenience.
 I also find that my dishwasher can help to remove stubborn stains.